Let’s be honest, it’s always fun to spy on one’s neighbours. Why then does it get so boring in The Woman in the Window?

 The answer: no it’s not, it’s based on A.J.
 Finn’s bestselling first novel.
 But there are so many similarities, no one can be faulted for wondering, or comparing.

-And yes, I agree with the feedback of many viewers.
-If you like this sort of story, you should watch Hitchcock’s masterpiece instead.
+And yes, I agree with the feedback of many viewers too.
+If you like this sort of psychological story, you should watch Hitchcock’s masterpiece instead.

 What went wrong?
 Well, I think it begins with how this adaptation follows the novel too closely.
 While that normally would be a good thing, in this case, I felt it did quite the opposite.
 There are just too few suspenseful key events to fill the already short run of 100 minutes.
 The whole show is full of large gaps between the preciously few good stuff.